Hassunaama/opendash/README.md

 ## :memo: License ##

-This project is under license from GPL.
+This project is under GPL license.
 For more details, see the [LICENSE](LICENSE) file.

 Made with :heart: by <a href="https://github.com/Hassunaama" target="_blank">Hassunaama</a>, and all contributors.